waveyboym/linux-miniwebsite/README.md

 ### To setup this project on your machine in production mode:

+1. Download <a href="https://www.docker.com/">docker</a> and launch the application and leave it launched
+2. Clone this repo
-1. Assuming you have already created a virtual environment folder, that is miniwebsite_venv already exists(if not just run ```python3 -m venv miniwebsite_venv && source ./run_prod.sh```), Open a new terminal in the project directory and run ```source ./run_prod.sh```.
+3. Assuming you have already created a virtual environment folder, that is miniwebsite_venv already exists(if not just run ```python3 -m venv miniwebsite_venv && source ./run_prod.sh``` in your terminal instead), Open a new terminal in the project directory and run ```source ./run_prod.sh```.
 This will install all neccessary dependencies and start up a live server at ```localhost:8000``` for you.
-2. To close the project, in the terminal of the project directory, run ```source ./close_prod.sh```.
+4. To close the project, in the terminal of the project directory, run ```source ./close_prod.sh```.
 This will deactivate the virtual environment and stop the server from being hosted.

 # Extras
 ### Convert a bash script from DOS to Unix